Jakarta International Film Festival: 2007: The colorful horse

 In its ninth year, JIFFEST was held from 7–16 December 2007.
 Around 180 films from 33 countries were screened in Djakarta XXI, the newly built Blitzmegaplex in Grand Indonesia, Kineforum in Ismail Marzuki Arts Centre, and cultural centers Goethe Haus and Erasmus Huis.

 JIFFEST entered a partnership with the American Film Institute and its AFI Project 20/20, bringing titles like American Fork, Big Rig, Spine Tingler: The William Castle Story, Afghan Muscles, Cyrano Fernandez, Please Vote For Me, and Faro: Goddess of the Waters.
-The World Cinema Fund from the Berlin International Film Festival sent the titles Atos dos Homens, Naousse, El Otro, Rome Rather than You, El Custodio, 'Possible Lives, and Suely in the Sky.
+The World Cinema Fund from the Berlin International Film Festival sent the titles Atos dos Homens, Naousse, El Otro, Rome Rather than You, El Custodio, Possible Lives, and Suely in the Sky.

 Among other events were Producer Panel, hosted by Shanty Harmayn and featuring film producers Michelle Yeoh from Malaysia and Lorna Tee from Hong Kong; Documentary Panel, hosted by Shanty Harmayn and featuring documentary filmmakers Pimpaka Towira from Thailand and Tan Pin Pin from Singapore; and a roundtable workshop on "How to Package Your DVD Release", hosted by Jeffrey Schwarz, CEO of Automat Pictures from the United States.

 2008: One decade of JIFFEST

 For its tenth anniversary, the JIFFEST committee had originally planned to stage their biggest ever festival.
-However, a global financial crisis and difficulty raising funds forced the festival to be scaled down to a five-day event.
+However, the 2008 financial crisis and difficulty raising funds forced the festival to be scaled down to a five-day event.